NoNamer777/dnd-mapp/packages/server/README.md

             # Passing along the server configuration
             - './server-config.yaml:/usr/src/app/server-config.yaml'

-            # When using a Sqlite database and it has been set to persist the data to a file.
-You must create a database file,
+            # When using a Sqlite database, and it has been set to persist the data to a file, You must create a database file,
-            # and pass that along to the container
+            # and pass that along to the container for persistance.
             - './dnd-mapp.db:/usr/src/app/dnd-mapp.db'

             # Passing along the certificate and key to enable ssl